Can I leave my Rabbit alone for the weekend?

 The bottom line:

-They need time outside of their cage to run and exercise.
+They require time outside of their cage to run and exercise.
 I remember I didn’t let my rabbit out of the cage for 24 hours once, and she was so angry with me that she bit my finger.

 Even if you leave them free within your apartment, there are still dangers of your bunny chewing through harmful things which will cause problems in their digestive system and may become fatal for your rabbits.